 If you work for one of our Suppliers, Introducer Affiliates or Partnership Resellers, or other Business Partners, we may collect your contact details, such as name, email address, work address and phone number.

 While on our site, we automatically log certain information about how you're using our site.
 This information may include the URL that you came from (source data), your IP address and the pages you visit while on our site.

-When you use our site, one of our applications or access a file sent using our service, the following data about these processes is stored in a database (for technical and statistical purposes only):
+When you use our site, one of our applications or access a file sent using our service, the following data about these processes is stored in a database (for technical, support, account recovery and statistical purposes):

 Information we collect from third parties.

 We may engage the services of third-party analytic providers to track and analyse usage and volume statistical information from our users and visitors to our site.
-We may also place a pixel on pages on our site, or those of our partners.
+We may also place a pixel, termed a tracking pixel, on pages on our site, or those of our partners.
 This enables us to record in our server logs that a specific user ID has visited a particular page.
 This data allows us to analyse and determine our User’s behavioural characteristics, which helps us to optimise our site.

 We may also use third parties to provide services in connection with sales on our site, such as payment service providers and credit reference agencies and we may receive information about you from them.